binyamolango/budget_app/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Recipe App <a name="about-project"></a>
+# 📖 Budget App <a name="about-project"></a>

-**Recipe App** is an app that keeps track of all users' recipes, ingredients, and inventory.
-It will allow the user to save ingredients, keep track of what they have, create recipes, and generate a shopping list based on what the user has and missing from a recipe.
+**Budget App** is an app that keeps track of all users' Budgets, ingredients, and inventory.
+It will allow the user to save ingredients, keep track of what they have, create Budgets, and generate a shopping list based on what the user has and missing from a Budget.

 ## 🛠 Built With <a name="built-with"></a>